Spectral Synthesis on Varieties: Abstract

 \section{Abstract}

 In his classical paper \cite{MR0023948}, L.~Schwartz proved that on the real line, in every linear translation invariant space of continuous complex valued functions, which is closed under compact convergence the exponential monomials span a dense subspace.
 He studied so-called local ideals in the space of Fourier transforms, and his proof based on the observation that, on the one hand, these local ideals are completely determined by the exponential monomials in the space, and, on the other hand, these local ideals completely determine the space itself.
-D.~I.~Gurevich in \cite{MR0390759} used the same idea of localization to give counterexamples for Schwartz's theorem in higher dimension.
-This localization process depends on differential operators and differentiability properties of the Fourier transforms.
-We note that in the two papers \cite{MR0173911,MR0177260} the author uses somewhat similar ideas, but unfortunately, some of his proofs and results are incorrect (see \cite{MR2039084}).
+On the other hand, D.~I.~Gurevich in \cite{MR0390759} gave counterexamples for Schwartz's theorem in higher dimension.
 In this paper we show that the ideas of localization can be extended to general locally compact Abelian groups using abstract derivations on the Fourier algebra of compactly supported measures.
-Based this method we present necessary and sufficient conditions for spectral synthesis for varieties on locally compact Abelian groups.
+Based on this method we present necessary and sufficient conditions for spectral synthesis for varieties on locally compact Abelian groups.
+Using localization, in \cite{MR4789359} we proved that spectral synthesis holds on a locally compact Abelian group $G$ if and only if it holds on $G/B$, where $B$ is the closed subgroup of compact elements.
+This leads to a complete characterization of locally compact Abelian groups having spectral synthesis in \cite{Sze23d}.